 I love how most of this recipe is just a matter of waiting for the chia seeds to create all the magic while they are sitting in your fridge.
 Have you tried basic chia seed pudding before?
 Please let me know how you like this by commenting below!

 You may also like these recipes:

-I love to make this chia pudding at night because it only takes a few minutes to pull it together and it is all ready to eat in the morning.
+I love to make this vegan chia seed pudding at night because it only takes a few minutes to pull it together and it is all ready to eat in the morning.
 It’s also gluten-free, Clean Eating, Dairy-Free and Vegan.

 - Prep Time: 10 minutes